 Walled gardens choke the market of data and resources.
 But at the same time, they also keep user data secure.
 Which brings us to its pros and cons.

-- Accuracy: Consider Facebook, for instance, it has an advantage to accurately track its users and know about their likes and dislikes drilled down to the level of even their life events.
+Consider Facebook, it has an advantage to accurately track its users and know about their likes and dislikes drilled down to the level of even their life events.
 Advertisers can use this information about the users to show relevant ads and increase conversions.

-- Difficult to Manage: Managing everything, from employees and users to software and tools, can be troublesome.
+Most walled gardens have their in-house management teams, designers, and developers.
+They manage everything, from employees and users to software and tools, can be troublesome.
 Imagine the number of tools you use for your business—CRM, CMS, DMP, and more.
 Now imagine, building this software in-house, while constantly updating and debugging it.
 Sounds hectic, right?
-Most walled gardens have their in-house management teams, designers, and developers.
-And all of this costs a lot.

 Walled gardens like Google and Facebook are earning higher margins year-on-year while maintaining a firm grip on the market.
 These companies offer incomparable digital advertising scale and targeting and those in the independent ecosystem might feel choked out of the information and spend coming their way.
 Considering the influence of these businesses, it’s hard to expect equality in advertising market for independent businesses, for now.